The travel Q & A topic today is: ” Exchange Programs: How to decide where to live abroad?”

 I got an interesting letter from 15 year old Caprice, who lives in Australia.
 She has a huge decision to make about what country she should choose to do her language exchange in.
 She has a handful of languages she’s interested in learning as well as a handful of awesome countries she wouldn’t mind living in, because they have the languages.
 She asked me what my insights are on those countries and how to make a decision.

-Even at my age, I struggle with decision-making and my own travel plans.
-But what I find is that with travel, occasionally I can go in lost and come out found.
-Travel ultimately, helps us to know ourselves better, because it surrounds us with the mystery of foreign things and the unknown.
+Even at my age, I struggle with decision-making and travel planning.
+Travel ultimately, helps us to know ourselves better, because it forces us to navigate the mystery of foreign things and dealing with the unknown.
 It forces us to bump into things we’ll either, like or dislike.
-It forces us to become our own homing mechanism, inspiration and solution.

 If you can’t see this video, click here

 Deciding what’s the best country for you to live in?

 First of all, what I’m going to say is let’s take the names of the countries out of this.
 Let’s just leave this space for you…. and what you want.
 We can wax the pros and cons the whole day, we could do it for a week, we could do it for a year…

 But basically these are all lukewarm ideas.
 They’re practical, they’re logical, but not necessarily are they things that you really, really, really, really want.
 This (lukewarm ideas) is not a place you’d necessarily want to start at.
 It’s a place you want to end up in.